brbtavares/tucano/analytics/README.md

-# Tucano Analytics
+# Toucan Analytics

 > Metrics, statistics, and performance summarization layer for strategies and backtests on B3.

 ## 🎯 Role in the Platform
 The **analytics** crate provides calculations for return, risk, and operational efficiency consumed by `core` (auditing), `risk` (dynamic limits), and external interfaces (dashboards/reports).
-It transforms events (trades, positions, accumulated PnL) into consolidated indicators within the Tucano ecosystem.
+It transforms events (trades, positions, accumulated PnL) into consolidated indicators within the Toucan ecosystem.

 | Responsibility         | Description                                                                 |
 |------------------------|-----------------------------------------------------------------------------|